b-amir/todo-app/README.md

 This application provides a simple solution for managing daily tasks.
 It showcases a technology stack that includes **React**, **Redux Toolkit** for client state, and **React Query** for server state management.

 Key features include **optimistic updates** (with cache cancellation on mutate and invalidation on settle), **Undo** actions for delete/complete, **drag-and-drop** reordering, **persistent state** via localStorage, and a clean, utility-first design system built with Tailwind CSS.
-All API responses are validated with **Zod** to guard against shape drift.
-The API client supports configurable timeout/abort and exponential backoff retries for GET requests.
-Types are aligned with the server; locally created items use an optional branded `_tempId` for safe optimistic flows.
-Reducers remain pure with persistence and diffing handled by Redux listener middleware.
 The application leverages the **paginated DummyJSON API** to demonstrate infinite scroll handling.

 While the DummyJSON API provides endpoints for deleting and editing todos, these are mock endpoints that do not persist data on the server.
 To create a seamless and realistic user experience, this project introduces a `localStorage` layer to persist all changes locally, making the application feel like a fully-functional todo app.